Glory to Jesus Christ! Glory Forever!

 Sunday Divine Liturgy is celeberated at 8:30AM (Ukrainian) and 10:00AM (English), please join us!
 Please refer to the weekly bulletin for additional information and updates.

-SUNDAY OF THE PUBLICAN AND PHARISEE
+THIRD SUNDAY OF THE GREAT LENT